Brent Pease: Coaching career

 Pease began his coaching career while still playing in the World League as an offensive assistant coach at his alma mater, Montana, in the fall of 1991.
 He spent five seasons coaching quarterbacks, running backs and wide receivers.
 In 1995, the Grizzlies won the NCAA Division I-AA championship and quarterback Dave Dickenson, tutored by Pease, received the Walter Payton Award and earned Big Sky Conference MVP honors.
 The following year, new head coach Mick Dennehy promoted him to offensive coordinator, a position he held for three seasons.
 He left Montana in 1999, joining Jerome Souers' staff at Northern Arizona as the assistant head coach, offensive coordinator and quarterbacks coach.

 Pease was offensive coordinator at Kentucky under head coach Guy Morriss from 2001 through 2002.
 While at Kentucky, Pease coached future NFL quarterbacks Jared Lorenzen and Shane Boyd.
 He then served as the offensive coordinator at Baylor under Morriss from 2003 to 2005.

 In 2006, Pease became wide receivers coach at Boise State, adding the title of assistant head coach the following year.
 In December 2010, Pease was named offensive coordinator at Indiana University.
 However, he returned to Boise less than two weeks later, succeeding Bryan Harsin as the Broncos' offensive coordinator.

 Following the 2011 season, Pease was hired by Florida as their new offensive coordinator and quarterbacks coach.
-Following the 2013 season, and a 37-7 loss to Florida State, Pease and UF parted ways.
+Following the 2013 season, and a 37–7 loss to Florida State, Pease and UF parted ways.

 On December 17, 2013, Pease was hired by Chris Petersen at the University of Washington to be the wide receivers coach.
 Pease was fired on December 4, 2015.

 On January 14, 2016, Pease was named offensive coordinator at UTEP.
 During his first season, the Miners went 4–8, 2–6 in C-USA play to finish in a tie for fifth place in the West Division.
 In the first 3 games of the 2017 season, UTEP's offense ranked 128th out of 129 teams in the FBS in total offense, 124th in scoring offense, 129th in rushing offense and 129th in first downs per game.
-On September 17, 2017, Pease was fired after an 0-3 start to the season.
+On September 17, 2017, Pease was fired after an 0–3 start to the season.

+Pease returned to his alma mater, the University of Montana, in 2018 as the wide receivers coach.
+After the 2022 season Pease was promoted to Offensive Coordinator and Assistant Head Coach.
+Under Pease's guidance the Montana offense had the FCS freshman of the year in Eli Gillman and the Big Sky Newcomer of the Year with quarterback Clifton McDowell.